The Shadow of the Wind by Carlos Ruiz Zafon

 Paperback Audiobook

-I did wonder who named Penelope’s son David though, as wasn’t Penelope dead when the door was opened and why would her disapproving parents bother to name the child they were so disgusted at?
-Or did Julian name him, although that would mean he did the burying of them?
+I did wonder who gave Penelope’s son the name of David though that appeared on their graves, as wasn’t Penelope dead when the door was opened so why would her disapproving parents bother to name the child they were so disgusted at?
+Or did Carax name him (although that would mean he then buried them both, which would have been very traumatic for him)?

-I also wished we could have had a detailed telling of Julian’s Shadow of the Wind book, “the story of a man in search of his real father… a ghostly odyssey in which the protagonist struggled to recover his lost youth… the shadow of a cursed love slowly surfaced to haunt him until his dying breath”.
-It sounds a fascinating book.
+I also wished we could have had a detailed telling of Carax’s Shadow of the Wind book as it is described so tantalisingly, ‘The story of a man in search of his real father…a ghostly odyssey in which the protagonist struggled to recover his lost youth…the shadow of a cursed love slowly surfaced to haunt him until his dying breath’, I can obviously see that there are aspects of that in both Carax’s and Daniel’s lives but to have read the original, or just have excerpts from it, would have been interesting as it clearly inspired Daniel when he read it.

 Kindle Hardback